emrgnt-cmplxty/fermi/docs/0.old/tutorials/contracts/xcc-receipts.md

 import TabItem from '@theme/TabItem';

 A cross contract call happens when a smart contract invokes a method on another smart contract.
 This ability allows a developer to create complicated interactions by composing various smart contracts together.
-In order to make this composability easier for developers, Axion introduces promises.
+In order to make this composability easier for developers, Fermi introduces promises.
 Promises allow developers to synchronize cross contract calls using familiar `.then` syntax.

-Since Axion is a sharded blockchain, much of this is accomplished by something akin to the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
+Since Fermi is a sharded blockchain, much of this is accomplished by something akin to the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
 While making cross contract calls, we are sending messages (`ActionReceipt`) to other contracts.
 When the other contract finishes, they send back a message (`DataReceipt`) containing returned data.
 This returned data can be processed by registering a callback using the `.then` syntax.

 ## Prerequisites {#prerequisites}